appcornerit/AppCorner-Social/README.md

 This app for iOS (iPhone only) use [Deployd](http://deployd.com) as server on [appcorner.it](http://www.appcorner.it) and  [DeploydKit](https://github.com/appcornerit/DeploydKit) library.

-Build your server is quite simple, refer to [README](https://github.com/appcornerit/AppCorner-Social/tree/master/Deployd-Modules) to try the app with your server (on localhost or aws or with loopback as backend instead of deployd).
+**Build your server is quite simple**, refer to [README](https://github.com/appcornerit/AppCorner-Social/tree/master/Deployd-Modules) to try the app with your server (on localhost or aws or with loopback as backend instead of deployd).

-You can use AppCorner on appcorner.it to share your apps with others developers, your apps will soon posted on appcorner.it (work in progress).
+**You can use AppCorner on appcorner.it to share your apps with others developers, your apps will soon posted on appcorner.it (work in progress).**

 I encourage anyone who wants to contribute and update the project.
 You can build your social app that share musics, books or TV series (from iTunes) with few changes.